French Restaurant L'Olivier to close by end of August

 The Grenets sent an e-blast Wednesday announcing the closure.

-L’Olivier, at the corner of Galisteo and Alameda streets, will be the second high-profile downtown Santa Fe restaurant to close permanently in the novel coronavirus pandemic after Eloisa at the Drury Plaza Hotel.
+L’Olivier, at the corner of Galisteo and West Alameda streets, will be the second high-profile downtown Santa Fe restaurant to close permanently in the coronavirus pandemic after Eloisa at the Drury Plaza Hotel.

 “This is a business decision,” Grenet said.
 “The fact is, the number doesn’t go the way we want.
 That’s it.”